tbedford/Website-Test/source/woeful-web.md

 The bigger problem is that it allows people that have very little web training create sites that are both slow and insecure, as well as just poorly designed from an informational point of view.
+They often use a "one click install" facility, and never get near a MySQL database, unless things go horribly wrong (which they sometimes do).

-Often the focus is on getting up some glossy pics (that should have been compressed more or resized) than actually relaying useful information.
+Often the focus for desginers is on getting up some glossy pics (that should have been compressed more or resized) and "creating a brand" than actually providing useful information.

 When the "web masters" manually test the site, they often assume that any perceived slowness (if they perceive it at all) is because "the Internet is slow", or that's "just the way the Internet is".
 It may well be, but their site isn't helping things.

+Very often there is no *information flow* too, so content is manually entered by someone into a WP site, but then updates are an after thought - there is often no automatic process in place to update data.
+This problem is exacerbated when a third-party developer is responsible for the site - there is often a poor communication channel between this agency and the parent company, if they talk to eachother at all.

+Now Wordpress is an awesome Content Management System for very large artcile-based websites.
+Look at [QZ](https://qz.com) for a Wordpress site done right.
+But you are looking at a site that cost over a million dollars to develop and costs a shedload of money each month to keep running.
+They are using Wordpress VIP and it depends on your level of service but I believe that costs around $10k a month - not exactly chump change.

-Now Wordpress is an awesome Content Management System for very large websites, but my point is many sites built with it shouldn't have been.
-In this respect I believe the resurgence of static sites is actually A Good Thing (TM).
+My point is many sites built with Wordpress shouldn't have been.
+Sure Wordpress makes it easy to make a site, it also makes it easy to make a bad site.

+In this respect I believe the resurgence of static sites and static site generators (Hugo, Octopress, Jekyll) is actually A Good Thing (TM), and not the step backwards many people seem to think it is.
-## Why does any of this matter?

-This stuff is important, not only for the customer's sense of satisfaction, but for much bigger reasons.
+## 3. Data hoarding

+There's a problem at play here that you maybe only really notice when you come to extract data from the web.
 The web is becoming stratified into the data "haves" and "have nots".

 There is a constant battle in play to control information on the web.
 Many of the big outfits, are intent on hoarding as much data as they can.
 You see this reflected in removal of RSS feeds of data, and APIs, that would let external programs access this data.

 Now, while I fully support an organization's right to protect its hard won data, right now we don't have a level playing field.
 The big